itay-tadata/Docs_example/Finding_sensitive_information.md

 ## Step-by-Step Guide
 Here's how you can use the file search interface to find and protect sensitive information in Google Drive:

-1. **Access the File Search Interface**: Log in to the Material Security dashboard and navigate to the "Data Protection" section.
+1. **Access the File Search Interface**: Log in to the Material Security dashboard and navigate to the Sidebar section.
 Here you will find the file search interface.

 2. **Define Your Search Criteria**: Use the various filters and selectors to build your search query.
 For example, you could start by looking for files classified as "Confidential" that are shared externally.